Whistleblower & Fraud Claims

 According to 31 U.S. Code § 3729.
 False claims, any person who commits fraud against the government is subject to a fine of $5,500-$11,000 for each false claim, plus three times the amount of damages that person caused to the United States government.
 Since there is a separate fee for each fraudulent bill, this amount can quickly add up.

 False claims are defined as knowingly presenting a false or fraudulent claim for approval.
 It is likewise illegal to fail to deliver all the money in your possession or control that was to be used by the government.
 Buying public property from someone who is not authorized to sell it is also not allowed.
 The law also states that it is illegal to make a false record, statement, or receipt about government money, or to conspire to do any of these things.

 The federal False Claims Act is over 150 years old.
 It was passed during the Civil War by President Lincoln due to unprecedented fraud against the Union army from private contractors.
 In 1986, Congress decided to amend the False Claims Act to include a qui tam provision in order to incentivize private citizens to report fraud.

 Over time, the government increased the fine for each false claim from $2,000 to up to $11,000.
 The requirement that offenders must pay back double the damages was increased to triple the damages (treble damages).

 Additionally, the reward for reporting false claims has increased to 15%-25% plus reasonable attorney's fees when the government intervenes, and 22% to 30% when the government chooses not to participate.
 The relator can object to the action if they choose, and the government must dismiss the action.

-In 2009, the False Claims Act was amended again, this time expanding liability for making false or fraudulent claims to the federal government to false or fraudulent claims for payment or approval to anyone.
-The old law was limited to the military and federal employees.
-This is a big game changer for health care fraud.
+In 2009, the False Claims Act was amended again, this time expanding liability to false claims made to anyone, not just to the federal government.
+Originally, the law was limited to military and federal employees.
+This has been a game-changer for healthcare fraud.The Maryland False Claims Act